SallyWY/EasyML/QuickStart.md

 </div>

 * `Use Super Dev Mode` can allow you debugging your web app at the browser side.
 It is make debugging more effient, for which remember choosing it.
 * When you have finished all the steps above, you can click the green run button to make and debug the **EasyML**.
-After a while, you can browse EasyML in your *Chrome* to accesss it.
+After a while, you can browse EasyML in your *Google Chrome* to accesss it.
 <div align=center>
 <img src="./img/home_page.png" width = "90%" alt="Easy ML home page"/>
 </div>